Helium-Labs/Zorkin/README.md

 ## Improvements

-For simplicity and clarity of explanation, certain mechanisms were excluded.
-These represent small improvements in security and privacy preservation, and are explained below.
+For simplicity and clarity of explanation, certain mechanisms were excluded and are explained below.
+These improvements will most likely find their way into the final submission.

 ### Restricting Rekey to Session Accounts owned by the user